rjimaw7/vueboilerplate2024/README.md

-# Vue 3 + TypeScript + Vite
+# VueBoilerplate2024 = Vue 3 + TypeScript + Vite + Eslint + Husky + Lint Staged

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+VueBoilerplate2024 is a Vue.js boilerplate designed for rapid development.
+It leverages Vite and TypeScript for speed and type safety.
+Crucially, it includes ESLint, Husky, and lint-staged to enforce code quality, catching TypeScript errors before commits.
+With this boilerplate, developers can kickstart Vue.js projects efficiently, armed with essential tooling for seamless development and reliable codebase maintenance.

 ## Recommended IDE Setup